McDonald's faces lawsuit over "scalding" coffee that left woman with "severe burns"

 The incident left Childress with scarring in her groin area, according to the suit.

-Childress, 85, tried to report the incident to three employees at the restaurant, they "refused" to help her, the and later "ignored," according to her claim.
+Childress, described as "an elder woman," in the suit, tried to report the incident to three employees at the restaurant, they "refused" to help her, the and later "ignored," according to her claim.
 She eventually left the restaurant to seek medical attention for her injuries after being "ignored."

 "My restaurants have strict food safety protocols in place, including training crew to ensure lids on hot beverages are secure," McDonald's owner and operator Peter Ou said in a statement.